thisisashwinraj/mcp-toolbox-for-google-workspace/README.md

 Next you need to create OAuth 2.0 credentials in the GCP Console.
 Start by navigating to the [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) in the Google Cloud Console.
 Click ```Get Started```, and provide the app information.
 For the ```audience```, choose **Internal** if you are using Google Workspace or **External** for a personal account and enter your contact information.
 Click ```Create```

 After the OAuth consent screen is ready, select ```Clients``` from the left-hand menu and click on ```Create Client```.
 Select ```Desktop app``` as the authentication type, provide a name, and click ```Create```.
 Once ready, download ```credentials.json``` file and store it securely in a safe location of your choice.
 You will need this later for authenticating to Workspace APIs

+If you plan to use the streamlit web client provided in this repo, you must create a second OAuth client in the console.
+Select ```Web application``` as the auth type and add ```http://localhost:8501/oauth2callback``` to authorised redirect URIs

 ### Enable Google Workspace APIs